How to Start Foodstuff Business in Nigeria (2023)

 When it comes to stocking your shop with foodstuffs one needs to be extremely careful because how you place these foodstuffs will determine how long they will last in your shop before they start spoiling.
 If foodstuffs are well placed in your shop or store they should remain in good condition till you sell them.

-This is why when you are about stocking your shop you are to make sure the floors of the shop or store are dry enough and you should not place the foodstuff on bare grounds but on planks.
-The best planks I have seen shop around me place their foodstuff is pallets – the wooden pallets that come with goods from the seaports.
+This is why when you are about stocking your shop you are to make sure the floors of the shop or store are dry enough and you should not place the foodstuff on bare ground but on planks.
+The best planks I have seen shops around me place their foodstuff on pallets – the wooden pallets that come with goods from the seaports.

 7. Start Selling Foodstuff